Frequently asked questions about the COVID-19 vaccine

 If a suitable and convenient slot is not available people can also call their GP practice.

 The Joint Committee on Vaccination and Immunisation (JCVI) has advised that all 16 and 17 year olds should receive the Pfizer-BioNTech vaccine.
-People within three months of turning 18 can now book their vaccine appointment online through the National booking system.
-All other 16 and 17 year olds should wait until they are invited to have their vaccine by their local GP or attend a walk-in session.
+People aged between 16 and 17 years and 9 months old can book an appointment online or attend a walk-in session.

 - Download a guide regarding vaccination for 16 and 17 year olds (pdf, 473 KB)